TalaikisInc/react-native-obscure/README.md

 # __react-native-obscure__

+# NOTICE
+This repository will be not longer mantained, because I don't use React Native anymore.
+Feel free to fork and mantain it.

 A react native android module for obscuring applications when switching applications and preventing taking screenshots of the application.

 ## Getting started